 "The sadness seemed to be as much about the weight of memories as the loss of a love, recalling the good times but with regret.
 I therefore envisaged a girl sinking under the weight of her memories and being dragged down through water by time i.e., by clocks, which I thought at first to be a clumsy metaphor but on completing the image felt that they worked fine - elegiac rather than prosaic.
 What you see is what you get.
 The major difficulty was in keeping the clocks disentangled and encouraging the model not to give up through exhaustion, kept trying to tell her to adopt an elegant shape, very difficult underwater, but she was great and survived to tell the tale, although I don’t suppose she is keen to remember all this too clearly, some memories are best forgot, but some images are best to keep. "

-The remaining prints in this edition come complete with a certified 'Storm Thorgerson Estate' stamp
+This is an edition of 20 prints.
+The remaining prints in this edition come complete with a certified 'Storm Thorgerson Estate' stamp."

 At Rockarchive we carefully select the best print-type to optimise each individual photograph.
 We have chosen to print this image as a giclée fine art print produced in our London studio.